oracle-livelabs/pts/mongo-api/infra-ocw/infra-free-ocw.md

     **Oracle APEX** uses low-code development to let you build data-driven apps quickly without having to learn complex web technologies.
 This also gives you access to Oracle REST Data Services, that allows developers to readily expose and/or consume RESTful Web Services by defining REST end points.

-13. Go again to **Database Actions** section if your browser tab has being closed.
+13. Go again to **Database actions** section if your browser tab has being closed.

     ![DB Actions](./images/task4/db-actions.png)